junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-The salad is quick to prepare, the chicken breast takes slightly longer.
-The online recipe says you can just heat them up in the microwave oven, if you don't want to spend time preheat the oven, so Dean just places them inside a glass container and puts a five-minute on the microwave oven.
+The salad is quick to prepare; the chicken breast takes slightly longer.
+The online recipe says you can just heat them up in the microwave oven, if you don't want to spend time preheating the oven, so Dean just places them inside a glass container and puts a five-minute on the microwave oven.
 It will need another five minutes on the other side once it's done.

-He leans his back on the counter while waiting.
+He leans his back against the counter while waiting.
 Cas hovers around the fridge, looks like he's trying to watch Dean cooking but doesn't want to make it apparent.
 His eyes jump around the places, his glances moving from the spinning oven, Dean's hands, the counter, Dean's eyes, the sink, Dean's shoulder, the fridge door...

 Dean breaks the silence.
 "So what did you do today?
 Anything interesting?"

 "There was a bird outside the window in the morning."
-Cas looks at him in the eyes now.
+Cas looks him in the eyes now.
 "I was worried that would be a window strike, but it turned out the bird was just curious to see what was inside the room, I think.
 I wonder if it saw me."

 Dean amuses with a short laugh.
 "Do you think it would get frightened if it found out you're a ghost?"